CER Emergency response

 Where multiple jurisdictions may be involved at an incident site, the incident command system can be expanded to a unified command structure.
-It is also the NEB’s policy to become a member of unified command, where the NEB, the company, provincial agencies and possibly local government or indigenous jointly oversee and direct the response to an emergency.
+It is also the CER’s policy to become a member of unified command, where the CER, the company, provincial agencies and possibly local government or indigenous jointly oversee and direct the response to an emergency.

 For more information on the how we are notified of an emergency and our role during emergencies, please view the Responding to Emergencies pamphlet.